 Step 3.
-Log in your Dropbox account, click "Upload" button to manually upload these files from your local PC to Dropbox and wait for the process to complete.
+Log in your Dropbox account, click "Upload files" or "Upload folder" button to manually upload these files from your local PC to Dropbox and wait for the process to complete.

-Note: Even though this way can help transfer files stored on your Google Drive to your Dropbox account, it would take much time and the speed depends on your network speed.
-If your network environment is really poor, then this method is not suitable for you.
+Note: Even though this way can help transfer files stored on your Google Drive to your Dropbox account, depending on your network speed, it would take much time and the speed.
+If your network environment is poor, then this method is not suitable for you.

 Method 2.
-Transfer Google Drive to Dropbox with MultCloud
+Transfer Google Drive to Dropbox Automatically

-Using the traddional way to download and upload files from Google Drive to Dropbox is not the best way to achieve your intention because you cannot close the page when the download or upload process is running and you need to wait for the process to complete.
+Using the traditional way to move files from Google Drive to Dropbox is not the best way to achieve your intention because you cannot close the page when the download or upload process is running, and you need to wait for the process to complete.